-Melanie has taught a wide variety of courses for our department, including First-Year Writing, Biography/Autobiography, Creative Nonfiction, International Women's Voices, Modern Novel, and Journalism.
+Melanie has taught a wide variety of courses for the English department, including First-Year Writing, Biography/Autobiography, Creative Nonfiction, International Women's Voices, Modern Novel, and Journalism.

 She is most interested in creative nonfiction, autobiography and composition pedagogy.
-She helped found our campus' Academic Resource Center (focused on writing tutorials from students for students) and has directed it for several years.
+She helped found the school's Academic Resource Center (focused on writing tutorials from students for students) and has directed it for several years.
 Melanie is also the winner of George Fox's 2009 Faculty of the Year award and recipient of the 2014-15 Undergraduate Faculty Achievement Award for Research and Scholarship.

 Melanie has published a number of books, including The Spirit of Adoption: Writers on Religion, Adoption, Faith, and More (Cascade Press, 2014); Meant to Be (Chalice Press, 2015); Just Moms: Conveying Justice in an Unjust World (Barclay Press, 2011) and Writing Peace: The Unheard Voices of Great War Mennonite Objectors (Cascadia Publishing House, 2003).